Interpreting the results#

 Confidence intervals of the parameters#

-Confidence intervals of the posteriors are provided 34.135th percentiles from the median on the left and right sides, in addition to the median as well, as specified in the previous section.
+Confidence intervals of the posteriors are provided at 34.135th percentiles from the median on the left and right sides, in addition to the median, as specified in the previous section.

-• Statistics on the model parameters obtained from the posteriors samples: confidence intervals of the model parameters (i.e., before re parametrization) as they should appear in the physical model.
-If no reparametrization has been applied to a given parameter, the model posterior will be identical to the sampler posterior.
+• Statistics on the model parameters obtained from the posterior samples: confidence intervals of the model parameters (i.e., before reparametrisation) as they should appear in the physical model.
+If no reparametrisation has been applied to a given parameter, the model posterior will be identical to the sampler posterior.

-• Statistics on the derived parameters obtained from the posteriors samples: confidence intervals of those parameters that are not directly involved in the optimization procedure, but are derived from the model parameters through an analytical transformation.
+• Statistics on the derived parameters obtained from the posterior samples: confidence intervals of those parameters that are not directly involved in the optimisation procedure, but are derived from the model parameters through an analytical transformation.

-Let’s take an example involving the determination of a planetary radius though light curve fitting:
+Let us take an example involving the determination of a planetary radius through light curve fitting:

 Statistics on the posterior of the sampler variables#